-A Local's Guide to the Best Cheap Things to Do in Dubai
+Best Cheap & Free Things to Do in Dubai for First-Time Visitors

-If you're looking for cheap things to do in Dubai, we've got you covered with this guide to the city's best free attractions and cheap activities, plus where to stay.
+If you're looking for cheap things to do in Dubai, we've got you covered with this guide to the city's best free attractions and cheap activities, plus where to stay on a budget.

 The best cheap things to do in Dubai